Amalfi-Festival/amalfi-festival-org/_programs/piano-teaching.md

 ### Maiori

-Since ancient Roman times, the tourist attraction has the longest coastline on the Amalfi coast.
-There are mountain paths where you can walk on foot, and rare volcanic sand and gravel beaches.
-Majori is our main venue, where the accommodation of the music festival and most of the course activities are held.
+Since ancient Roman times, this tourist attraction boasts the longest coastline along the Amalfi Coast.
+Explore mountain paths on foot and discover rare volcanic sand and gravel beaches.
+Maiori serves as our primary venue, hosting the music festival accommodation and the majority of course activities.

 {% assign _src = site.program-assets-directory | append: "piano-teaching/lemons.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

 ### Amalfi's Lemons 🍋

-Experience a walk on the world-famous lemon tree path on the Amalfi coast in the morning, and taste a cup of southern Italy's most mellow espresso with friends.
+Embark on a morning stroll along the world-famous Lemon Tree Path on the Amalfi Coast, and savor a cup of Southern Italy's most mellow espresso with friends.

 {% assign _src = site.program-assets-directory | append: "piano-teaching/delizia-al-limone.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

 ### Minori

-In Minori, a small town only a 20-minute walk from Maiori, there is a dessert shop Sal De Riso that has appeared on a CNN documentary, one of the most famous of which is Delizia al limone, nicknamed "Venus's Breasts".
-Each music festival will have an outdoor concert and dinner at Minori, and some students will choose to visit the store here.
-Holding a cake, holding an Italian handmade ice cream, and walking back to Maiori in the sea breeze.
+In Minori, a quaint town just a 20-minute walk from Maiori, you'll find Sal De Riso, a dessert shop featured on a CNN documentary.
+Among its renowned treats is the "Delizia al limone," fondly nicknamed "Venus's Breasts."
+During each music festival, there's an outdoor concert and dinner in Minori.
+Some students opt to visit the famed dessert shop, strolling back to Maiori with cake in hand, alongside indulging in Italian handmade ice cream in the refreshing sea breeze.

 {% assign _src = site.program-assets-directory | append: "piano-teaching/concerts.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

 ### Concerts

-The concerts of the festival are divided into Faculty Concert and Young Artist Recital Series.
-There is a concert almost every day during the festival.
-Our event venue has selected churches and concert halls with different architectural styles in different towns, and strives to create a diversified music and artistic experience for the audience.
+The festival features Faculty Concerts and the Young Artist Recital Series, offering almost daily concerts.
+Our event venues include selected churches and concert halls in various towns, each with unique architectural styles.
+We aim to provide the audience with a diverse music and artistic experience throughout the festival.

 {% assign _src = site.program-assets-directory | append: "piano-teaching/fireworks.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

-### Day & Night in a Mediterranean Town
+### Days & Nights in a Mediterranean Town

-The Amalfi Coast follows the Siesta Hour, which is unique to the Mediterranean region.
-Most shops and restaurants will close at the peak of the day at noon, when our piano master class will be held in the air-conditioned hall.
-After the lunch break, the nightlife in the Mediterranean town is wonderful.
-After a group formal dinner and daily concerts, professors and students often choose to drink in a small restaurant by the sea.
-If you are lucky, you can also watch a wonderful fireworks show in a nearby town at the seaside.
+The Amalfi Coast observes the Siesta Hour, a unique practice in the Mediterranean region.
+During the peak of the day at noon, most shops and restaurants close as our piano master class takes place in the air-conditioned hall.
+Following the lunch break, the Mediterranean town comes alive with vibrant nightlife.
+After group formal dinners and daily concerts, professors and students often gather to enjoy drinks at a seaside restaurant.
+If fortunate, you might also catch a spectacular fireworks show in a nearby town by the sea.

 ### Capri & Ravello Travels

 {% assign _src = site.program-assets-directory | append: "piano-teaching/capri.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

-Listening to Debussy's piano prelude "The Hill of Anna Capri", I drove through Mamma Mia in the local population! ( All the way to horror), then take the cable car to the top of Anna Capri and immerse yourself in the color #0476D0 Capri blue.
+Driving through Mamma Mia while listening to Debussy's piano prelude "The Hill of Anna Capri" creates a captivating experience, transitioning from serenity to exhilaration.
+Taking the cable car to the summit of Anna Capri, you'll be surrounded by the enchanting color #0476D0, known as Capri Blue.

-In addition to the exciting beauty, Capri is one of the top ten most expensive resorts in the world.
-The island is full of luxury stores and five-star hotels that are hard to find a room.
-In 29 BC, in order to get Capri, Augustus the Great was willing to use an island with several times the land area in exchange.
+Beyond its mesmerizing beauty, Capri stands among the world's top ten most expensive resorts.
+Laden with luxury stores and exclusive five-star hotels, securing a room can be a challenge.
+In 29 BC, the esteemed Augustus the Great was willing to exchange an island several times to gain access to Capri.

-The one-day tour of Capri for members of Art Week includes ferry tickets, tickets, and tour guide services.
+As part of the Seminar, the one-day tour to Capri for participants includes ferry tickets, entry passes, and the guided tour service.

 {% assign _src = site.program-assets-directory | append: "piano-teaching/ravello.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

-Ravello is known as the "City of Music", and the Ravello Festival, which is often attended by the conductor Muti, is held at Villa Rufolo.
-Lavillo is one of the inspirations for Wagner's opera Parsifal and a musical shrine walked by Liszt.
+Ravello, renowned as the "City of Music," hosts the Ravello Festival, frequently graced by conductor Muti, at the enchanting Villa Rufolo.
+Ravello served as an inspiration for Wagner's opera Parsifal and is a musical shrine revered by Liszt.

-The half-day tour of Lavello at Art Week arranged a special car and guide for the members to enjoy a relaxing and pleasant music tour.
+During the Seminar, the half-day tour to Ravello offers participants a guided tour, ensuring a leisurely and delightful musical exploration.

 {% capture tuition-description %}
 The cost for Tuition & Accommodations is listed as one total fee, which includes access to the Piano Festival, round-trip to and from Naples airport to Maiori, full hotel accommodation, daily breakfast and dinner, a formal dress party, translation services, and a certificate of completion.